lextoumbourou/notes/notes/reference/books/how-to-take-smart-notes.md

 ## 2. Everything You Need To Do

 * The hardest part of the process of writing something meaningful is in the reading and thinking.
-The process of ordering notes, writing early drafts using notes and performing final edits is actually quite light work mentally.
+* On the other hand: ordering notes, writing early drafts from notes and performing final edits is mentally light.
 * Writing is the best, perhaps the only, "facilitator" for reading, writing and any intellectual endeavour.
 * Writing a paper step by step:
     * Take [[Fleeting Notes]] when reading: temporary notes that you put in an inbox to process later.